jgwillingham/risky/README.md

 # risky
-This is a Python package for estimating a portfolio's value-at-risk (VaR) via Monte Carlo simulation.
-There are three types of stochastic model supported: Geometric Brownian Motion, Gaussian Copula, and Student's t Copula models.
+This is a Python package for estimating portfolio risk metrics via Monte Carlo simulation.

+For simulating price movements, three types of stochastic model are supported: geometric Brownian motion (GBM), Gaussian copula models, and t-copula models.
 Historical data must be provided to calibrate the models for simulation.
-Quandl is recommended but any dataset containing the price data and the tickers will do.
+Any dataset containing price movement data in its columns will do.

 ________________________________
 #### Topics: